Last updated date: Reason for update:

 If a change has significant implications for safety, the licence holder must seek approval to do either of the following:

-Examples of such changes can include: the alterations of processes; introduction or removal of equipment; modifications to structures systems or components; changes in the way processes are undertaken or to the organisation; and resourcing of a source or facility.
+Examples of such changes can include: the alteration of processes; introduction or removal of equipment; modifications to structures, systems or components; changes in the way processes are undertaken or changes to the organisation; and changes to resourcing of a source or facility.

 ARPANSA considers that an implication for safety is a suggested or inferred effect on safety which, even if it is not easily derivable, possesses some degree of probability.
 A significant implication is one which is important, notable, or of consequence, having regard to its context or intensity.